It is the Spirit of God who discloses and reveals the message of the cross. He endorses this message and gives it its seal of authenticity.

 The idea of God dying on the cross for us is just as mind-blowing as the idea of God becoming a human being – for real – not just for a week or so, no, the entire human experience.
-Jesus was born like any human baby; he grew up, went through puberty, became a man and ran his own business before He went into public ministry.
+Jesus was born into a human family; he grew up, went through puberty, became a man and ran his own business before He went into public ministry.
 All of that is part of the story of the cross.
-He didn’t just fall from Heaven and got martyred.
-The Son of God was a citizen, had a nationality and belonged to a family tribe.
+He did not just appear out of the blue.
+The Son of God was a local citizen, had a nationality and belonged to a family tribe.

-Then Jesus died publicly in front of everybody a very cruel death.
+When Jesus passed from this life He died publicly in front of everybody a very cruel death.
 Dying in itself is tough.
-Why He had to be humiliated and murdered that way is incomprehensible, but so is human brutality that happens on a daily basis.
-The point being Jesus came to redeem us from all of that.
+Why He had to be humiliated and murdered is incomprehensible, but so is human brutality that happens on a daily basis.
+The point being, Jesus came to redeem us from all of that.
 He came to save us from ourselves.